by MIKE HIXENBAUGH

 That ethos, like the music it inspires, is family tradition of sorts.
 The Hardestys picked up those goat toenails – they produce a soft rattle – during a five-year mission trip to South America when Ben was a young child.

-Little more than a concept this time two years ago, Bison cut its first album, Quill, at Richmond’s Minimum Wage Recording last summer.
+Little more than a concept this time two years ago, The Last Bison cut its first album, Quill, at Richmond’s Minimum Wage Recording last summer.
 By year’s end, the band had two serious offers from record labels, including one from Universal Republic.
 (It’s kind of a big deal.
 Ever heard of Lil Wayne?
 Drake?
 Florence + the Machine?
 How about The Rolling Stones?)

 Armed with this information, I called Ben and asked if we could get together to discuss the band’s future.
 No need to make special plans, I told him.
 I just want to tag along on a regular day.